umlaeute/v4l2loopback/.github/ISSUE_TEMPLATE.md

 To help us making the most of your feedback (so we can e.g. fix bugs more quickly), please make sure to provide the following information.

+#### Remove Cruft

+Please *remove* these instructions (and other non-relevant information) from your report.
+If your report looks like a copy of the template, it might get closed immediately.

 #### Accessibility
 Sometimes pictures say more.
 However, mostly they prevent the use of advanced